Optimal Potential Shaping on SE(3) via Neural ODEs on Lie Groups: Technical Tools

 To make sure the state remains within the chart region we switch charts when needed by application of

 Here the conditions for chart switches are a degree of freedom.
-It is possible to always choose the chart $(X_h,U_h)$ with $h = X_j^{-1}\big(q_j(t)\big)$, i.e., to switch charts after every step of the numerical integrator (see \cite{MuntheKaas1999}\cite{Celledoni_2014}).
+It is possible to always choose the chart $(X_h,U_h)$ with $h = X_j^{-1}\big(q_j(t)\big)$, i.e., to switch charts after every step of the numerical integrator as in \cite{MuntheKaas1999,Celledoni_2014}.

 Given a minimal exponential atlas, we choose to reduce the amount of chart switches.
 To this end, we introduce indicator functions $\sigma_j:G\rightarrow \mathbb{R}$ s.t. $\sigma_j(g) > 0$ if $g\in U_j$, and switch charts when $\sigma_j(g)$ is smaller than a threshold value (see Appendix \ref{ssec:app_ChartTransitions}).